 If a group has specific requirements to join, these will be checked before saving the placement group.
-If the person does not meet the requirements, you will see a warning message like the one pictured below.
+If they do not meet the requirements, you will not be able to save the placement group.

 Connection Workflows

 On their own, the connection features are very powerful.
 Adding workflows to the mix though magnifies what you can do.
 Let's take a look at how you can set up workflows for your connections.